Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Popt/README.md

 ## Building for PS2 Linux

-Extract archive (if using the same extracted directory as above, this should be skipped)
+Extract source archive (if using the same extracted directory as above, this should be skipped)
 ```bash
 tar xzf popt-1.7.tar.gz
 cd popt-1.7